druerridge/tileserver-gl-light/README.md

 # tileserver-gl-light

+A specific implementation for our Google Cloud App Engine.

 A trimmed down fork of [tileserver-gl](https://github.com/klokantech/tileserver-gl) for serving MBTiles and predefined Mapbox GL styles.
 Built to support serving vectortiles from [OSM2VectorTiles](http://osm2vectortiles.org/).